dhoat30/inspiry1.3/wp-content/plugins/show-current-template/readme.txt

 None so far.

 == Changelog ==

+= 0.4.4 =
+* Fix not showing included files on Windows local.
+Special thanks to @lindt01 for helping me identify the cause.

+= 0.4.3 =
+* Fix the JavaScript error reported by @flexer.
+Special thanks to @dmchale for the fix!

 = 0.4.2 =
 * Fix showing included files at bottom when the logged in user's roles other than admin.